NPZlatu/rust-learning-lab/README.md

 C can be placed before D (500) and M (1000) to make 400 and 900.
 Given a roman numeral, convert it to an integer.

+**Problem 9:**
+Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

+Example 1:

+Input: haystack = "sadbutsad", needle = "sad"
+Output: 0
+Explanation: "sad" occurs at index 0 and 6.
+The first occurrence is at index 0, so we return 0.

+Example 2:

+Input: haystack = "leetcode", needle = "leeto"
+Output: -1
+Explanation: "leeto" did not occur in "leetcode", so we return -1.

 ## Getting Started

 To get started with these exercises, clone this repository to your local machine and explore the source code.
 Each exercise is contained within its own directory and may include additional instructions or README files.